 First, make a decision about how important this decision really is.
 Let everybody rank the decision on a scale from 1 to 5.
 When the decision is a 1,2 or 3, you can agree on the democratic way.
 This will make the decision making easier.

-When the scale is a four or five, start with this question: do we need consent (no objections), or do we need consensus (amount of people agree).
+When the scale is a four or five, start with this question: do we need a unanimous decision (everybody agree), or do we need consensus (amount of people agree).

 Next, when you choose for consensus.
 How does this look like?
 Do we need a certain percentage to come to a decision?
 And how much will this be?
 Agree on the percentage together by using easy scorecards.
 For example: 20%-80%, 40%-60%.
 More options will make it more difficult to get to a consensus.